MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 In Person

-• St. Louis (Chaifetz Arena) & Walt Disney World (ESPN Wide World of Sports): Also available on Ticketmaster
+- St. Louis (Chaifetz Arena) Walt Disney World (ESPN Wide World of Sports): Available on Ticketmaster as well

-• MiLP & Jr. MLP: Select events feature minor league and junior competitions — great for families and aspiring young players
+- MiLP Jr. MLP: Select events include junior and junior leagues - ideal for families and young players wishing to start their tennis career

 On Screen

-MLP matches are broadcast across major sports networks and streaming platforms.
-Check the official MLP website for the latest broadcast schedule as the season approaches.
+MLP matches are shown on major sports television networks and streaming services.
+For the upcoming season’s broadcast schedule, visit the official MLP website for updates.

 🏓 Find Pickleball Tournaments Near You

-MLP is just one part of the pickleball world.
-Browse thousands of amateur and professional tournaments across the U.S.
+MLP is a small scene in the pickleball universe.
+Check out thousands of amateur and pro games and tournaments across America.

-The key distinction: MLP is about teams, PPA is about individuals.
-Many top pros compete in both — Ben Johns, Anna Leigh Waters, and others play PPA Tour events individually while also competing for their MLP teams.
-The two circuits complement each other rather than compete.
+The key difference: MLP is a team sport, PPA is individual.
+Many of the top players compete in both – Ben Johns, Anna Leigh Waters, and others play PPA Tour events as singles but also compete for their MLP team as part of a squad.
+The two tours feed into each other, they do not compete against one another.

 A Brief History of MLP